 Record the operator's best estimate of the market value of all other assets of the farm/ranch, using the Value Codes in the Respondent Booklet.
-Note that the value codes have changed since 2009.
 These can be known as "Liquid Assets".
-Refer the respondent to the list of items in the respondent booklet labeled, "Other Farm Assets".
+Refer the respondent to the list of items in the Respondent Booklet labeled, "Other Farm Assets".